torreco/playground/workshops/tdd-fp/README.md

 #### Symmetry Testing

-The fourth and last example is a small recap of all the previous concept seen before, using the symmetry pattern.
+The fourth and last example is a small recap of all the previous concepts seen before, using the symmetry pattern.

 ```shell
 test-only basicSymmetryTest